PaddlePaddle/PaddleGAN/docs/en_US/tutorials/motion_driving.md

 - ratio: The pasted face percentage of generated image, this parameter should be adjusted in the case of multi-person image in which the adjacent faces are close.
 The defualt value is 0.4 and the range is [0.4, 0.5].
 - image_size: The image size of the face.
 Default is 256
 - multi_person: There are multi faces in the images.
 Default means only one face in the image
+- face_enhancement: enhance the face, default is False
 ```

 ### 2 Training